Azure/azure-functions-dropbox-extension/README.md

 To consume from Azure Functions, you must load the extension (see https://github.com/Azure/azure-webjobs-sdk-script/wiki/Binding-Extensions-Management )
 The binding type is "Dropbox".
 Note that dropbox paths start with a '/' whereas Blob paths do not.
 Elsewise, this behaves just like blob.

+# License
+This project is under the benevolent umbrella of the .NET Foundation and is licensed under the MIT License

 # Contributing